rileyjson/Cheetah-Sign/Documentation/Development.md

 riley.jamison@bsu.edu.

-Once you have cloned into the repository, you will see three project folders - Cheetah.Sign.Api (The Back-end), cheetahsign-clientside (Signing Page), and cheetahsign-webclient (The Front-end).
+Once you have cloned into the repository, you will see two project folders - Cheetah.Sign.Api (backend) and cheetahsign-webclient (frontend).

 ### Installation Prerequisites

-In order to run the program, you will need the following programs already installed:
+In order to run the program, you will need the following programs installed:

 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 This application lets you build and run your containerized applications.